circus-tent/circus/docs/source/usecases.rst

 --------------------------

-Running a WGSI application with Circus is quite interesting because you can watch & manage your *web workers* using *circus-top*, *circusctl* or the Web interface.
+Running a WSGI application with Circus is quite interesting because you can watch & manage your *web workers* using *circus-top*, *circusctl* or the Web interface.